 We don’t like wasting time!
 Skipping these first few steps makes everything else a waste of time.
 If you want your work to look nice, you will need to use a paint scraper to scrape any areas with loose or peeling paint to a point where they are no longer flaking off and you can sand them smooth.
 You will need to caulk (remember to use paint-able caulk) around windows and doors and often corner-boards or places where two different materials meet.

 Remember to smooth out the caulking into the creases!
 This is sometimes the most painful part of the process.
 I do mean literally.
 There are exceptions though; such as falling off of your ladder, or an encounter with a wasp nest.

 If you’re a lone wolf, you will want to mask off all windows, doors, and trim and anything else that will not be painted first.
 This often includes bushes and plants alongside the house.
 In some cases, these will need to be trimmed back so they are not touching the house.
 You could always paint them too… but only if you want them to die.
-I am working on a blog with tips for masking, check out this blog!
+If you could use some extra tips for masking, check out this blog!
 Unmasking the Secret to Successful Masking!

 If you have a helper though; you should work together to mask off the first side.
 After you have the first side masked; send the masker ahead to the second side while you begin spraying the first, and work your way around the house in this way. ***Start with your primer!

 At Sir Paints A Lot, we like to make our 1st side the “sunny” side.
 Whichever side will be hottest later in the day is where we begin.
 Unless you enjoy being drenched in your own sun-boiled sweat, we recommend you implement this free tip.